"To live is the rarest thing in the world. Most people just exist". - Oscar Wilde

 "Let a man radically alter his thoughts, and he will be astonished at the rapid transformation it will effect in the material conditions of his life...A man cannot directly choose his circumstances, but he can choose his thoughts, and so indirectly, yet surely, shape his circumstances...The vision that you glorify in your mind, the ideal that you enthrone in your heart-this you will build your life by, this you will become." - James Allen (As A Man Thinketh)

 After reading this blog, what is weighing on my heart and on my mind?
-If I were to ask Jesus, what is your greatest desire for me today, what would He say?
-What are you hoping He will say?
-What is He saying to you now? (feel free to jot down what you are sensing Jesus is saying to you in your journal or on a piece of paper)
+If I were to ask Jesus, what is your greatest desire for me today, what would He say? (feel free to jot down what you are sensing Jesus is saying to you in your journal or on a piece of paper)

 Whether you have a morning ritual or you don’t, here are some helpful practices to help your morning start off on a positive tone. (feel free to edit it and make it your own)